lindseyolson/flora/README.md

 ## flora

-Each year, I spent time searching the web trying to find perennial plant species I owned to ensure their proper exposure and care.
-The issue was that I could never guarantee I had found the exact species.
+An app to ensure all the perennials in a garden are getting proper exposure and care, along with properly documented.

 Users of the app are allowed to:
 - register